billtubbs/game-learner/README.md

 *Game-learner* is a Python module to simulate simple games or puzzles such as [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe)
-(Noughts and Crosses) in order to test different computer-algorithms and methods such as reinforcement learning and dynamic programming.
+(Noughts and Crosses) in order to test different computer-algorithms and methods such as *reinforcement learning* and *dynamic programming*.

-It includes a temporal-difference (TD) learning algorithm that learns to play Tic-tac-toe as described in Chapter 1 of the [draft 2nd edition](www.incompleteideas.net/book/bookdraft2017nov5.pdf) of Sutton and Barto's book *Reinforcement Learning: An Introduction*.
+It includes a temporal-difference (TD) learning algorithm that learns to play Tic-tac-toe as described in Chapter 1 of the [2nd edition](http://www.incompleteideas.net/book/the-book-2nd.html) of Sutton and Barto's book *Reinforcement Learning: An Introduction*.

 The TD learning algorithm uses a state value function which is updated each time-step as follows: